 Newly accepted freshman, transfer, or readmitted degree-seeking undergraduate students who wish to defer their start date to a later semester may apply for an admission deferment.

-- Requests to defer an offer of admission will be reviewed on a case-by-case basis and may be granted for reasons including, but not limited to illness, military service, and humanitarian or religious service.
+- Requests to defer an offer of admission will be reviewed on a case-by-case basis and may be granted for reasons including illness, military service, and humanitarian or religious service.
 Supporting documentation must be provided with the application for deferment.

 - An admission deferment may be granted for a maximum of seven consecutive semesters (including summers).
 The admission deferment guarantees only admission into the University and not necessarily admission to a particular major and/or program of study.

-- If you paid the enrollment deposit by May 1, you can apply for deferment until the first day of classes.
+- If you confirmed your intent to enroll by May 1, you can apply for deferment until the first day of classes.

 - An applicant approved for deferment will be required to attend a mandatory new student orientation session preceding enrollment.